eficode/docker-atlassian-sandbox/README.md

 * Confluence
 * Bitbucket

 Each container gets its own Postgress Database, that each application is dependent on.
+That means that you don't have to start the databases individually.

 # Usage
 You can start up all 3 applications by writing: